Geeky-Hassan/Shared_Expense_Management_System_c-/README.md

 ![pf project output](https://user-images.githubusercontent.com/93768672/218338108-589658be-606d-44e9-819a-2fffc0b79cf0.png)

 # My Thoughts:
 I have coded first 3 parts but can't able to get desired result..
-You can check my code,fix it.
-I am new in c++ programming.
+You can check my code and fork the repo/commit it.